pbeaudequin/clubalpin_rss/README.md

 ## Development

 The server is built using:
-- Flask for the web server
+- Flask for the web framework
+- Gunicorn as the production WSGI server
 - BeautifulSoup4 for HTML parsing
 - Feedgen for RSS feed generation
 - Requests for HTTP requests